-"Let us do so," said Cabot.
+"Let us do so." said Cabot.

-"I will not eat raw tharlarion," said the Lady Bina.
-"We are now on land.
-You must find me something better."

-"In the trees," said Cabot, "we have a small camp, and there are edible leaves there, some gathered roots, and berries."

-"It must do," said the Lady Bina.

-"I will get some tharlarion from the raft," said Grendel.

-"Lita," said Cabot, "hurry to our camp, set out provisions for our guests, and later arrange bowers for them, sheltered beds of moss, grass and leaves, that they may sleep softly."

-"Yes, Master," she said, and hurried toward the trees.

-"See her run," said the Lady Bina, amused.
+better" "I will get some tharlarion from the raft," said Grendel "Lita," said Cabot, "hurry to our camp, set out provisions for our quests, and later arrange bowers for them, sheltered beds of moss, grass and leaves, that they may sleep softly."
+"Yes, Master," she said, and hurried toward the trees "See her run," said the Lady Bina, amused.
 "Dalliance is not permitted to her," said Cabot.
-"She is a slave."

-"She should be a slave," said the Lady Bina, sneeringly.
+"She is a slave " "She should be a slave," said the Lady Bina, sneeringly.
 "Yes," said Cabot, "and that is what she is, and what many other women should be, as well."

-"It was clever of you to send her away, while my gross cohort fetches tharlarion from the raft," said the Lady Bina.
+"It was clever of you to send her away, while my Lady Bina.
 "In that way we can speak privately."
+"I do not understand," said Cabot.